-FanDuel Predicts is an upcoming prediction markets app that will let users trade “Yes” and “No” contracts on hundreds of outcomes, ranging from the winner of a football game to the price of Bitcoin or the S&P 500.
+FanDuel Predicts is a prediction markets app that lets users trade “Yes” and “No” contracts on hundreds of outcomes, ranging from the winner of a football game to the price of Bitcoin or the S&P 500.

 - Trade sports and economics contracts